khqnn/khqnn/README.md

 Employees at a mid-size company struggle to find answers in large collections of internal documents (handbooks, reports, FAQs).
 Searching dozens of PDFs and wikis is slow and error-prone, leading to lost productivity.
 A rapid solution was needed to allow staff (or customers) to ask natural-language questions and get accurate answers.

 *   **Solution Approach**
 We built a Retrieval-Augmented Generation chatbot using open-source LLMs and cloud APIs.
 First, documents are parsed and chunked each chunk is embedded (using an open source embedding model from HuggingFace) and stored in a vector database (Pinecone/FAISS).
 At query time, the user's question is embedded and a top-K similarity search retrieves relevant document snippets.
-These snippets, along with the query and hat history, form a prompt to an LLM (such as GPT-4 or a fine-tuned LLaMA2 model), which generates a concise, human-readable answer.
+These snippets, along with the query and chat history, form a prompt to an LLM (such as GPT-4 or a fine-tuned LLaMA2 model), which generates a concise, human-readable answer.
 The LLM can also be instructed via prompt-tuning to follow company style guidelines.
 This workflow automates knowledge retrieval and answer generation, blending AI agents (for search and generation) into a seamless Q&A service.

 *   **Architecture**